ashort96/sp-jailbreak/README.md

 native any EnableWarden();

 /**
-* Disable the ability to become Warden and remove the current Warden
+* Disable the ability to become Warden
 * @return   none
 */
 native any DisableWarden();